- Saudi Arabia

 Contact Akorn Europe on email@example.com

-Terms and Conditions: For new bookings for travel through December 31, 2022 made through Akorn Europe between February 17 and April 30, 2021, guests may change or cancel the booking up to 15 days prior to departure in the event of a COVID-19-related reason at home or in their travel destination.
+Terms and Conditions: For new bookings made with Akorn Europe beginning January 1, 2022 for travel through December 31, 2022, guests may change or cancel the booking up to 30 days prior to departure in the event of a COVID-19-related reason at home or in their travel destination.
 For Tailor Made bookings, some exclusions and penalties may apply, which will be advised in writing prior to confirmation.
 All monies applied to a new booking are non-transferable and non-refundable.
 Guests who cancel without rebooking will receive a credit toward future travel valid through December 31, 2022; credit is non-transferable and non-refundable.
 Applicable price of new journey applies.
 Guest is responsible for non-refundable air fees, insurance and other related costs.
 All other standard terms and conditions apply to the booking.
 Special terms are subject to change and can be withdrawn at any time.

 COVID-19-related reasons include: